rd1tb/ai-matchthetiles/README.md

 1. **Breadth-First Search (BFS)**: Explores all possible states at the current depth before moving to the next depth level.
 2. **Iterative Deepening Search (IDS)**: Combines depth-first search with increasing depth limits to find the optimal solution.
 3. **Greedy Best-First Search**: Uses various heuristics to guide the search towards promising states.
+4. **A\***: Uses a combination of path cost and heuristics to find the optimal solution efficiently.

 ## Heuristics

-Several heuristics are implemented to guide the greedy search:
+Several heuristics are implemented to guide the greedy and A\* search:

 - **SumMinMovesTeleport**: Calculates the sum of minimum moves needed using teleport movement.
 - **MaxMinMovesTeleport**: Calculates the maximum of minimum moves needed using teleport movement.